Chexxo/CommonTypes/README.md

-# CommonTypes
+# Shared

-Repository for Typescript definitions used in both Server and Extension
+Repository for Typescript code used in both Server and Extension